Noctiluca scintillans: Taxonomy

-It was classified with the jellyfish until 1873 when Haeckel then decided to move it to the crystoflagellates with the dinoflagellates.
-This remained the case until 1920 when Kofoid finally placed it in the order Noctilucales following certain observations.
+It was classified with the jellyfish until 1873 when Ernst Haeckel decided to move it to the crystoflagellates with the dinoflagellates.
+This remained the case until 1920 when Charles Atwood Kofoid finally placed it in the order Noctilucales following certain observations.
 This classification is still subject to discussion today and the relationship of Noctiluca to the dinoflagellates is not yet clearly demonstrated, as the results of analysis are still too variable to assert a single classification.

 At present, it is part of the phylum Myzozoa, which are unicellular flagellated organisms.
-It is then part of the class Dinophyceae, which has two flagella, the order Noctilucales, whose nucleus is not dinocaryonic in the adult, and the family Noctilucaceae, which has a globular shape with a tentacle.
+It is then part of the class Dinophyceae, which has two flagella, the order Noctilucales, whose nucleus is not dinokaryonic in the adult, and the family Noctilucaceae, which has a globular shape with a tentacle.

 Morphology and anatomy

 Noctiluca scintillans is a single-celled spheroid organism, ranging from 400 to 1500 μm in length.
 It moves with the current and cannot really swim.
 The fact that it is translucent facilitates the observation.
 N. scintillans has a long cytoplasmic expansion that hangs at the base of a deep groove, close to which is the nucleus.
 Another identifying feature are the fine striae that start from the central nucleus and extend towards the periphery of the cell.
 This species is known by the appearance of blue flashes during night dives.
 N. scintillans should not be confused with Spatulodinium pseudonoctiluca, which is a similar but smaller species (<200 micrometers).

 There are 2 colours of N. scintillans.
 This depends on the pigment present in the vacuoles.
 The red form is heterotroph.
 This form of N. scintillans competes with copepods to feed on phytoplankton.
-The green form has a photosynthetic symbiont inside called Pedinomonas noctiluca which causes the green colour.
+The green form has a photosynthetic symbiont inside called Pedinomonas noctiluca which causes the green color.
 It is mainly autotroph or even photoautotrophic if this photosynthetic symbiont is abundant in the cells.

 Noctiluca scintillans is a species capable of managing its buoyancy by regulating the intracellular ion concentration.
 To rise, the concentration of potassium will increase and to fall, it will use heavier elements such as calcium or magnesium.